Key Takeaways

 The Exceptions: When Non-Competes May Apply

 Oklahoma's prohibition isn't absolute.
-Three categories of non-competes can be enforceable:
+Two categories of non-competes can be enforceable, and a third statutory provision permits limited solicitation restrictions:

-Partners can agree, upon dissolution of a partnership, not to compete with the continuing partnership business within a reasonable geographic scope.
+Partners can agree, upon dissolution of a partnership, not to compete with the continuing partnership business within a reasonable geographic scope under 15 O.S. § 219.
 Similar restrictions may apply to members of limited liability companies under certain circumstances, depending on the operating agreement and the nature of the departure.

-Additionally, an employee who takes trade secrets to a competitor can be liable for misappropriation under the Oklahoma Uniform Trade Secrets Act—even without a non-compete agreement.
-This statute provides powerful remedies including injunctive relief and damages, and in cases involving willful and malicious misappropriation, courts can award exemplary damages up to twice the amount of actual damages.
+An employee who takes trade secrets to a competitor can be liable for misappropriation even without any restrictive agreement.
+The statute provides powerful remedies including injunctive relief and damages, and in cases involving willful and malicious misappropriation, courts can award exemplary damages up to twice the amount of actual damages.
 When an employee steals proprietary information, the legal framework for holding them accountable is robust — the issue is more about properly documenting and protecting that information than about restricting where someone can work.

 The key distinction: you can work for a competitor; you just can't take your former employer's secrets with you.